 Theatres keeping their audiences entertained from a distance

-Although there are no public performances in theatre buildings for the foreseeable future, theatres continue to creatively engage and entertain their audiences in these difficult times.
+Although there are no full public performances in theatre buildings for the foreseeable future, theatres continue to creatively engage and entertain their audiences in these difficult times.

 We all value our theatres as places where communities can come together and the creative imagination can run riot.
 Here are just a number of creative ways theatres are keeping audiences engaged and entertained through the coronavirus pandemic.

 We’ve updated this article for more of the things theatres are doing - new additions in bold.

 Christmas panto at Glasgow's Pavilion Theatre will be broadcast online to make up for the cancellation of its usual indoor run.

 The Finborough Theatre has teamed up with Scenesaver, a free-to-use site streaming international fringe theatre to the world.
 Starting with the one-day streaming of Scrounger on 31 August, the Finborough Theatre will be streaming their #FinboroughForFree videos on the Finborough Theatre YouTube channel.

 Sheffield Theatres has launched FREE CHEERS FOR SHEFFIELD, an online programme that will celebrate the theatres’ greatest moments, continue its dementia-friendly programme and support children and young people with creative activities and educational resources.

 The Barbican has increased its digital content offer, with its Read, Watch, Listen section, but it has announced that concerts that will be streamed live from the Barbican Hall from October to December on a pay-per-view basis.